shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 </div>
 <br>

-From the above example we can see that the date was not detected correctly as the text was not captured entirely (the output from the detection model was 2022.1221).
+From the above example we can see that the bounding-box was not detected properly.
 To overcome this and make the model better, we have fine tuned various parameters of the model such as batch_size, optimized the hidden layers, number of neurons in the layers, activation functions for the neurons such as ReLu, TanH etc. to improve our prediction performance.
-After the fine tuning, some of the predictions from the model are as follows:

 ## Optical Character Recognition
 From the previous step, we have the coordinates of bounding boxes where the expiry date is.
 We then crop the image to get the Region of Interest and converted the image to grayscale, then resized our image and applied morphological transforms to enhance the contrast of the pixels of the image.
 We then used EasyOCR to get the text from the image.